-Teesside Airshow: Airport apologises after traffic gridlock mars event
+Teesside Airshow organisers apologise after traffic gridlock mars event

 One woman said that despite a normal journey time from her home to Teesside Airport of 15 minutes she had been stuck for hours.

-The airport, which hosted the show but did not organise it, said it: "It's a huge shame that many people have had their days spoiled by long queues.
+The airport, which hosted the show but did not organise it, said: "It's a huge shame that many people have had their days spoiled by long queues.

 "We are all so sorry that delays and traffic have impacted not just those going to our air show, but also local people trying to get around.